Parliamentary Handbook Online Help

 Recent versions of commonly used internet browsers such as Chrome, Firefox, Edge and Safari are recommended for the best display and user experience.

 Sourcing biographical data

-Information listed in the Qualifications and Occupations sections of biographies are supplied by parliamentarians and have not been updated by the handbook editor, so variations on terms may provide more thorough search results, e.g. “adviser”, “policy adviser” and “senior policy adviser” are all occupations that appear in biographies.
+Information listed in the Qualifications and Occupations sections of biographies are supplied by Parliamentarians and have not been updated by the handbook editor, so variations on terms may provide more thorough search results, for example: “adviser”, “policy adviser” and “senior policy adviser” are all occupations that appear in biographies.